joker-b/botzo/_posts/2020-03-14-StaySafeSimpleMath.md

 _How can I avoid being infected by the current pandemic?
 What's my risk?
 What are realistic safety margins?_ Let's find out!
 It's not difficult with a little focused thought.

-The internet today is full of confusing information, but on this page you can see the math yourself to decide what's best for you, the people you care about, and to keep _yourselves_ safe.
+The internet today is full of confusing information, but on this page you can get the math yourself to decide what's best for you, the people you care about, and to keep _yourselves_ safe.

 ## **TL;DR:**
 * The epidemic is big, but your personal decisions about your safety can give you control.
 Don't be a statistic.